(Beta) The Spotify Android SDK makes it easy to add audio streaming, user authentication and other Spotify features to Android apps.

 About the Android SDK

 The Spotify Android SDK makes it easy to add Spotify functionality to your Android app.
-The SDK consists of a small footprint binary library.
-It is packaged as an Android archive (AAR).
-It includes APIs for:
+The SDK contains two small footprint binary libraries packaged as Android archives (AAR):

 Downloading the SDK